laninsky/Missing_data_for_UCE_loci/README.md

 # Missing_data_per_sample v0.0
 Need to figure out the average amount of missing data per sample across your UCE loci?
 Look no further!

-After you have tweaked the two R scripts (for number of taxa) and uploaded them to your working directory, you can run things by (oh btw - this script is assuming a folder full of fasta files):
+After you have tweaked the three R scripts for number of taxa (2N for missingcount.R, just N for missingsummary_loci.R and missingsummary_loci.R) and uploaded them to your working directory, you can run things by (oh btw - this script is assuming a folder full of fasta files):
 ```
 touch summary